Skip to main content

 What can the profiler tell me about the scope?

-• Full: this means the scope is equal to the scope the initial input was done on.
+We receive full scope (2/2) across the two dimensions involved.
+This means the system recognizes the scope of the input as being exactly the intersection where the change occurred.
 So if my input only touched 1 employee and 1 month, only that intersection will be recomputed.

 No Scope